About Us

 How many training placements are there?

-You will complete two x 18 week professional training placements in at least two contrasting schools.
-This allows all trainees to gain sustained, long term teaching experience in each of the two identified key stages, preparing you to be classroom ready in what ever key stage you secure your first post in!
+Training placements allow all trainees to gain sustained, long term teaching experience, preparing you to be classroom ready in what ever key stage you secure your first post in!

 How will I be assessed?